chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 This proof demonstrates the biconditional relationship between a Sentence being both a Perfect Palindrome and an Even Palindrome, and the existence of a Reflective Word containing the Sentence's Pivot.

 The proof utilizes the definitions of Perfect Palindromes, Even Palindromes, and Reflective Words, along with the strengthened Third Inverse Postulate and the Discovery Axiom, to analyze the different cases and demonstrate the implications in both directions.

+Analysis:

+Even Parity: An even-parity palindrome has an even number of words (Λ(ζ) is even).
+Imperfect Palindrome: An imperfect palindrome is a palindrome but not a perfect palindrome.
+This means it cannot be its own inverse (ζ ≠ inv(ζ)), but its σ-reduction is a palindrome (σ_reduce(ζ) = inv(σ_reduce(ζ))).
+Delimiter Count: By Theorem 2.4.1, the number of delimiters in a sentence ζ is one less than the number of words: Δ(ζ) = Λ(ζ) - 1.
+Since Λ(ζ) is even for an even-parity palindrome, Δ(ζ) must be odd.
+σ-reduction: σ-reduction removes all delimiters.
+Length of σ-reduced Form: The length of the σ-reduced form, l(σ_reduce(ζ)), is the original length of the sentence minus the number of delimiters: l(σ_reduce(ζ)) = l(ζ) - Δ(ζ).
+Theorem
+∀ ζ ∈ IP ∩ P:sup:+: (l(σ_reduce(ζ)) is odd)

+Proof
+Let ζ be an imperfect palindrome with even parity, ζ ∈ IP ∩ P:sup:+.
+Let n = Λ(ζ) be the number of words in ζ.
+Since ζ has even parity, n must be even.
+By Theorem 2.4.1, Δ(ζ) = n - 1.
+Since n is even, n - 1 must be odd.
+Since ζ is an imperfect palindrome, by the definition of the imperfection, we know: ζ ≠ inv(ζ) σ_reduce(ζ) = inv(σ_reduce(ζ))
+Since σ_reduce(ζ) = inv(σ_reduce(ζ)), and by Theorem 3.1.8 we know parity is preserved if the length of the left partial at the pivot point is exactly one longer than the right partial, we know the sentence pivot must either fall on a character or a delimiter.
+If the pivot falls on a delimiter, then n must be odd by the Second Inverse Postulate.
+Since n is even, this is impossible.
+If the pivot falls on a character, then that character must be a non-delimiter, non-empty character by our definition of a pivot.
+Since ζ is an imperfect palindrome, this pivot character cannot be part of a reflective word by Theorem 3.2.3.
+This means it must be part of an invertible word pair by Theorem 3.2.1.
+The inverse of the pivot character must appear in the inverse word, since it cannot be a reflective word.
+By our definition of σ-reduction, σ_reduce(ζ) removes all delimiters, and by Theorem 1.2.4, inversion inverts words.
+So, for a palindrome, σ_reduce(ζ) = inv(σ_reduce(ζ)) preserves the order of non-delimiter characters under inversion.
+Therefore, l(σ_reduce(ζ)) must be odd, as it preserves the non-delimiter pivot character under inversion, and there are an even number of non-delimiter characters around it, (Δ(ζ)).

+Conclusion:

+Yes, we can conclude that an imperfect palindrome with even parity must have a σ-reduced form with an odd length.

+Reasoning:

+An even-parity imperfect palindrome has an even number of words.
+This implies an odd number of delimiters.
+The σ-reduced form has a length equal to the original length minus the number of delimiters: l(σ_reduce(ζ)) = l(ζ) - Δ(ζ).
+Since l(ζ) is even (because the number of delimiters is odd, the number of characters must be odd to be a palindrome) and Δ(ζ) is odd, their difference l(σ_reduce(ζ)) must be odd.
+Implications:

+Constraints on σ-reduced Forms: This result further constrains the possible σ-reduced forms of imperfect palindromes.
+Relationship between Parity and Length: It establishes a direct link between the parity of a palindrome (at the word level) and the length of its σ-reduced form (at the character level).
+Potential for Simplification: This might help simplify some of our formulas or proofs related to σ-induction, as we now know that even-parity imperfect palindromes will always have odd-length σ-reduced forms.
+Further Considerations:

+Odd-Parity Imperfect Palindromes: We could investigate the corresponding relationship for odd-parity imperfect palindromes.
+Perfect Palindromes: It's worth noting that perfect palindromes don't have this same constraint.
+A perfect palindrome with even parity can have an even or odd length σ-reduced form.

 Section III.III: Palindromic Algorithms
 ---------------------------------------